 I felt horrible for yelling, I felt sad for the night ending like that… Were they doing anything wrong?
-Not really, they are just typical 13 and 11 year old boys having fun, right?
-And because of me the peace was gone in our home.
+Not really, they are just typical 13 and 11-year-old boys having fun, right?
+And because of me, the peace was gone in our home.
 My yelling was the one who made it go away… Me, the one who learned about all the different parenting techniques in school, but yet can’t implement any of them when they are most needed.

-I confess I have always blamed them for me yelling or raising my voice (I mean if they would have listened to begin with 🙂 …), but really, it’s not them, it’s me… I am the one who needs to change.
+I confess I have always blamed them for me yelling or raising my voice (I mean if they would have listened, to begin with 🙂 …), but really, it’s not them, it’s me… I am the one who needs to change.
 I am the one who needs to get better.
 I am the one that needs to have more control over my feelings.
 I am the one who needs to strive to have more peace in the home.
 I decided right then and there it was time for a change!

 What’s the Plan?

-Last night I decided to not yell for one solid year! (except when appropriate: sporting events, playing outside having fun with the kids, if crisis is happening and it will save someone’s life… you know those moments.)
+Last night I decided to not yell for one solid year! (except when appropriate: sporting events, playing outside having fun with the kids, if a crisis is happening and it will save someone’s life… you know those moments.)
 Lao Tzu says, “A Journey of a thousand miles begins with a single step.”
 So I knew that the first step would be the hardest, which is why I am telling you all that I am making the commitment to not yell for one year!
 There it is a step in the right direction!
-To being a more patient and loving mom.
+To be a more patient and loving mom.
 A step towards using those parenting techniques when I need them most!

 Now you might be thinking, “Holy cow!
 What is her house like?
 Do they just yell all the time?”
-Of course we don’t.
+Of course, we don’t.
 There is lots of love, lots of peace and lots of harmony, but there are those moments when we are plagued with loud voices that drive all this away.
 It’s at those times when I fall into Mom Funk, especially since our house has been plagued with sickness for the last 22 days and I have been sick with the flu or a double ear infection for two weeks now.
 It’s on those days that are too cold and windy to go outside and play so those dang little screens occupy the kids, until bedtime when they decide it is now time to get some energy out.

 Who’s With Me?